The impact of nanoscale compositional variation on the properties of amorphous alloys

-In this communication, we have used the magnetic properties of amorphous materials to demonstrate the consequences of random changes in the local concentration on the magnetic properties of Fe$_{1-x}$Zr$_{x}$ amorphous alloys.
-Extending on the experimental results presented here, the extraordinary mechanical properties of amorphous alloys\cite{Sheng_Nature_2006, Cheng_ActaMaterialia_Mecahnical_2008} can be argued to stem from the same roots.
-Recently, it was noted that atomic arrangements and the related probability distributions for particle displacements, can be correlated with string-like excitations.
+The randomness in the local chemical composition has a large impact on the magnetic properties of amorphous alloys.
+Its effect is clearly seen in both finite size scaling of the ordering temperature as well as the extension of interface regions in $e.g.$ Fe$_{1-x}$Zr$_{x}$ amorphous alloys.
+The extraordinary mechanical properties of amorphous alloys\cite{Sheng_Nature_2006, Cheng_ActaMaterialia_Mecahnical_2008} can be argued to stem from the same roots.
+The analogy to magnetic properties is straight forward: Replacing the magnetic interactions with chemical binding, results in spatial variation of atomic interactions and thereby changes in local mechanical properties.
+Recently, it was noted that atomic arrangements and the related probability distributions for particle displacements can be correlated with string-like excitations.
 These have a significant impact on the structural relaxation, atomic rearrangement and mechanical properties of metallic glasses\cite{Samwer_SciAdv_2017}.
-Having access to direct information on the atomic arrangements, such as obtained when using APT, can therefore shed light on a series of open questions concerning the physical properties of amorphous alloys\cite{Berthier_glass_review_2011}.
-The analogy to magnetic properties is straight forward: Replacing the magnetic interactions with chemical binding, results in spatial variation of atomic interactions and thereby causes changes in local elastic properties.
-Finally, suitable order parameters have been proposed within the framework of mean-field theory, such as the overlap function $Q$, for which an experimental determination requires detailed and atomically resolved structural information.\cite{Berthier_PhysicsToday_2016}

-Obtaining a better understanding on the role of elemental distributions in amorphous alloys will enable the tailoring of physical properties, not accessible in homogenous materials.
-Our findings exemplify a new route, using directly determined experimental structural and statistical quantities for amorphous and glassy systems, being directly linked to fundamental physical and thermodynamic properties.
-These can be utilised to refine and further enhance our understanding of amorphous materials and it's liaison with the observed macroscopic physical properties.
-We also note the lack of a theoretical framework, for both the effect of non-homogenous interactions and especially its influence on the emergent order in finite size systems.
-However, to implement realistic descriptions of amorphous alloys we need to recognise that random compositions are intrinsically inhomogeneous in nature.
+Thus, having access to direct information on the atomic arrangements, such as obtained when using APT, can therefore shed light on a series of open questions concerning the physical properties of amorphous alloys\cite{Berthier_glass_review_2011}.
+We also note the lack of a theoretical framework for both the effect of non-homogenous interactions and its influence on the emergent magnetic order in finite size systems.
+Finally, to implement realistic descriptions of amorphous alloys we need to recognise that random compositions are intrinsically inhomogeneous in nature. \\